mathieucaroff/shconf/README.md

 `shconf` fundamentaly does two things:

-* It provides 8 variables about the device you are running on and the session.
+- It provides 8 variables about the device you are running on and the session.
-  You can use those variables in your shell
+  You can use those variables in your shell. /!\ These variables are not exported /!\ (unless _you_ export them {`sc_init` is an exception, it is exported})
-* It sources the filess in `selectable/` according to those variable values.
+- It sources the files in `selectable/` according to those variable values.

 ## The 8 variables